Life coach vs. therapist

 ✓ Achieve financial independence and security

-✓ Start a new business or growing a current business
+✓ Start a new business or grow a current business

 ✓ Recover from past traumas